FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

 ## Output

-- **Payload:** The body of the response can be returned as a string, parsed JSON object, or a binary buffer.
+- **payload:** The body of the response can be returned as a string, parsed JSON object, or a binary buffer.
 - **statusCode:** Indicates the status code of the response or the error code if the request couldn't be completed.
 - **headers:** An object containing the response headers.
 - **responseURL:** Provides the final redirected URL if any redirects occurred during processing; otherwise, it shows the URL of the original request.